 On-the-fly text substitutions need to be defined in a "filter file".
 Once defined, they can then be invoked as an "action".

 Privoxy supports four different pcrs-based filter actions: filter to rewrite the content that is send to the client, client-header-filter to rewrite headers that are send by the client, server-header-filter to rewrite headers that are send by the server, and client-body-filter to rewrite client request body.

-Privoxy also supports two tagger actions: client-header-tagger and server-header-tagger.
+Privoxy also supports three tagger actions: client-header-tagger, client-body-tagger and server-header-tagger.
 Taggers and filters use the same syntax in the filter files, the difference is that taggers don't modify the text they are filtering, but use a rewritten version of the filtered text as tag.
 The tags can then be used to change the applying actions through sections with tag-patterns.

 Multiple filter files can be defined through the filterfile config directive.
 The filters as supplied by the developers are located in default.filter.
 It is recommended that any locally defined or modified filters go in a separately defined file such as user.filter.